This is a sponsored post written by me on behalf of the University of Maryland Carey School of Law. All opinions are 100% mine.

 If you have recently graduated and are now looking to add further knowledge to your skill-set in your own time, the Master of Science in Cybersecurity Law might be of interest to you.
 Cybersecurity needs are growing in demand across a large number of industries, including healthcare, business, and government (not just tech).
 The courses are completely online and fully asynchronous, meaning that students don’t need to be virtually present at the same time to watch a live video broadcast or participate in classes.
 All coursework is posted weekly so that you can manage your own time and access assignments at your convenience.
 The program offers full schedule flexibility and is designed to be completed part-time, on your time.

 Is this a relevant field for the future?

 “Managing threats to data, hardware and networks is a top priority for the public and private sectors.”

 Professor Michael Greenberger, Director, Center for Health & Homeland Security

 Professor Greenberger is on spot with that stance.
 I can’t think of a month without news of cybersecurity issues.
-Whether it’s a hack of a corporation at any size, like the Sony Pictures hack in 2014, or an attack on the government of a country – the threat is out there, and you’d be a fool to ignore the risk.
-All major companies and government alike need experienced and knowledgeable staff now more than ever before to not only defend, but also help design a safer tomorrow with more resilience and protection in place.
+Whether it’s a hack of a corporation of any size, like the Sony Pictures hack in 2014, or an attack on the government of a country – the threat is out there, and you’d be a fool to ignore the risk.
+All major companies and governments alike need experienced and knowledgeable staff now more than ever before to not only defend but also help design a safer tomorrow with more resilience and protection in place.

 Learn about homeland security and crisis management law